piperinnshall/Glam/syntax/syntax.md

 ## Pattern Matching

-Braces after an expression means pattern matching
+When braces follow a value (for example a lambda parameter), they perform pattern matching on that value.

 ### Anonymous Pattern Match